- Bank Supervision

 Honors Attorney Program

-The OCC’s Honors Attorney Program is a developmental program, of one year followed by full-time employment, which provides substantive assignments while exposing the attorney to the breadth and depth of the practice areas within the OCC’s Law Department.
+The OCC’s Honors Attorney Program is a developmental program, of one year followed by full-time employment.
+The one-year program provides attorneys with substantive legal assignments, exposing them to the breadth and depth of the practice groups within the OCC’s Law Department.

 Honors Attorneys learn about the diverse practice areas in the Law Department.
-Assignments vary with practice area and may include taking a sworn statement, drafting an enforcement action, interpreting federal law or regulations, providing legal counsel to examiners, and analyzing the impact of current legislation on the institutions the OCC supervises.
+Assignments vary with practice area and may include taking a sworn statement, drafting an enforcement action, interpreting federal law or regulations, providing legal counsel to bank examiners, and analyzing the impact of current legislation on the institutions the OCC supervises.
 At the end of the first year, the Honors Attorney has the opportunity to provide input into the attorney’s assignment within one of the headquarters’ practice areas.
 If the departmental need exists, Honors Attorneys may have an opportunity to relocate to a District Office.

 4D Guiding Principles